cooperuser/blockade/README.md

 # Blockade
-A game I made that is inspired by the ice block puzzles in The Legends of Zelda: Twilight Princess.
+A game I made that is inspired by the ice block puzzles in The Legend of Zelda: Twilight Princess.